Firebird (Slavic folklore): Literary and musical works

 The story of the Firebird quest has inspired literary works, including "The Little Humpback Horse" by Pyotr Yershov and "These Feathered Flames" by Alexandra Overy.

 The most famous version of the Firebird legend was the production by Sergei Diaghilev of Ballet Russe, who commissioned composer Igor Stravinsky to score the enormously popular large-scale ballet called The Firebird.
 In Stravinsky's ballet, with a scenario written by Michel Fokine and Alexandre Benois, the creature is half-woman, half-bird.
 She is captured by Prince Ivan, but when he sets her free she gives him a magic feather, which he uses to defeat the spell of Kaschei the Immortal, who had captured thirteen princesses.
 Prince Ivan then marries the most beautiful of them.

 French illustrator Edmund Dulac included a literary version of the legend of the firebird in his book Fairy Tales of the Allied Nations, where the bird is identified as the Firebird and described as "Hausa, the Bird of the Sun".

 In popular music, Peter Gabriel made a demo titled "Firebirds", whose flute playing (by Gabriel himself) borrows the melody from another piece by Stravinsky, "The Rite of Passage".
 This song has never been officially released.

 Polish writer Władysław Reymont received the Nobel Prize for his novel Chłopi (The Peasants).
 The story takes place in late 19th century Congress Poland and follows the everyday life of the peasantry in a typical Polish village.
 In the tenth chapter of book two, some of the characters gather together to exchange stories and legends, among which are mentioned the firebirds (ptaki-żary).

+Katherine Arden's "Winternight trilogy" includes influences from many Russian folktales including those of the Firebird.
+In the books, the Firebird appears as an immortal shapeshifting mare with a golden coat and red mane.